jimjh/315-project/README.md

 How do characteristics like age and income correlate to population distribution and race in 2010?

-5. Age-Pop: Chloropleth with pop density and income as contour
+5. Age-Pop: Chloropleth with pop density and age as contour
 6. Income-Pop: Chloropleth with pop density and income as contour
 7. Age-Race: Violin-plots/boxplot/overlapping histogram
 8. Income-Race: Violin-plots/boxplot/overlapping histogram